sadanandsl/AlphaTech-fullstack/README.md

 This is a fullstack web application to help users prepare for placements, featuring aptitude, programming, company-specific tests, and more.

 ## Backend Technology
-The backend is developed using Django and Django REST Framework.
+The backend is developed using  Django REST Framework.

 ## Getting Started